KofoworolaOgunleye/100DaysofCloud/Journey/001/Readme.md

 ## Use Case

-I created a monthly budget for $1 because why not.
+I created a monthly budget for $1 for now,I might increase it as time goes on.

 ## Cloud Research